scholarly-python-package/scholarly/README.md

 to have a control port configured with a password; this setup allows scholarly to refresh the Tor ID, if scholarly runs into problems accessing Google Scholar.

-If you want to install and use Tor, then instal it using the command
+If you want to install and use Tor, then install it using the command
 ```
 sudo apt-get install -y tor
 ```